MagnusS0/MagnusS0/README.md

 - 👋 Hi, I’m Magnus
-- 👀 I’m interested in data analytics, economics, technology and innovation.
+- 👀 I’m interested in machine learning, analytics, technology and innovation.
-- 🌱 I’m currently learning SQL, Tableau, python programming and ML.
+- 🌱 I’m currently learning NLP, Deep Learning and Predictive Analytics.
 - :man_student: I’m studying for a masters degree in Business Administration and Data Science.

 <!---